SEO to Boost Your SERP Rankings: Tips from 100+ SEO Experts

 Both white hat and black hat SEO techniques aim to create good results for a website in the search engines.
 But they are opposite in the characteristics and the mode of operation.

 White hat strategies follow ethical, technical, and aesthetic practices, abiding by the rules of search engines.
 In contrast, the black hat is a set of illegal or unethical practices that involve taking advantage of limitations or blind spots in the algorithms.

 Marko Maric, SEO Director at Clockify, is not the one to follow black hat practices ever.
 He says, "The vast majority of traffic to our site comes from search engine results pages.
 Over the period of a couple of years that our site exists, we have managed to make our brand one of the most recognizable in our business niche.
 We did this by implementing good branding practices and through white hat search engine optimization."

 4. E-A-T and YMYL

-SEO experts suggest following E-A-T - an acronym for Expertise, Authoritativeness, and Trustworthiness - to build credibility and to let Google know that you are a formal expert and authorized in your field.
-Ever since Google's Search Quality Evaluator Guidelines included E-A-T as a considering factor, there is an ongoing debate over the importance of E-A-T. Despite not being a direct ranking factor, it can still give you more traffic, increase conversion rates and revenue and can even help you rank higher.
+SEO experts suggest following E-A-T - an acronym for Expertise, Authoritativeness, and Trustworthiness.
+It helps build credibility and lets Google know that you are a formal expert and authorized in your field.
+Ever since Google's Search Quality Evaluator Guidelines included E-A-T as a consideration factor, there is an ongoing debate over the importance of E-A-T. Despite not being a direct ranking factor, it can still give you more traffic, increase conversion rates and revenue and can even help you rank higher.